Motor sizing basics: Balancing torque, speed, and inertia for optimal application performance

 New Orbex brushless servo motors enhance efficiency

-The Orbex Group, known for high-performance slip rings, now offers brushless servo motors that combine high torque, low inertia, and various customizable options to improve efficiency in dynamic servo-driven applications.
+The Orbex Group, a leading manufacturer of high-performance electric motors and slip rings, now offers brushless servo motors that combine high torque, low inertia, and various customizable options to improve efficiency in dynamic servo-driven applications.
 Available in a range of frame sizes (60 to 176 mm), NdFeB-based brushless servo motors include incremental encoders for position feedback and electrical commutation -- enhancing motor efficiency, minimizing maintenance requirements, and increasing throughput.
-Customizable features include windings, brakes, additional feedback options, connectors, and custom mounting options.
-Frameless configurations are also available.
-The motors offer smooth, low-cogging motion and IP65-level protection.
-Typical applications include communications, security and AGVs, defense, packaging, robotics, and more.
+Customizable windings make it easy to meet your technical requirements, while integrated gear reducers reduce package size and lower overall costs.
+Other customizable features include brakes, additional feedback options, connectors, and custom mounting options.

 Read the full article.